Poojachalla/Example_writage/Mod10-Credit Card Validation/Mod10-Credit Card Validation How To (2).md

     function returns false.

     iii.
-You should add this .js file into the form modules and call the function v**alidateCCNumByMod** from the form controller, then build the app.
+You should add this .js file into the form modules and call the function **validateCCNumByMod** from the form controller, then build the app.

 **Module.js**